 The more recent Hitman is incredible in its own right, and we'll get to that.
 But the bald barcoded one known as Agent 47 has had a consistently solid career – taking us on globetrotting, sprawling missions of slick, clinical killings since 2000.
 He really hit his stride with Blood Money, with fantastic level design that was believable while offering some of the most entertaining, diverse ways to carry out hits.

-There was a twisted comedy to taking out a target by shooting out the glass bottom of his outdoor hot tub during a christmas party, or dressing up as the shiftiest clown since John Wayne Gacy to garotte a Mafioso snitch in his comfortable suburban home.
+There's a twisted comedy to taking out a target by shooting out the glass bottom of his outdoor hot tub during a Christmas party.
+Or dressing up as the shiftiest clown since John Wayne Gacy to garotte a Mafioso snitch in his comfortable suburban home.

-Just as with every Hitman game, Blood Money rewarded stealth, encouraging you to get in, dress up in 1000 disguises, kill your target, and get out.
-It also had one of my favourite end-of-level features, where you'd read newspaper stories about your hits, describing how much evidence and bloodshed you left in your wake.
+Just as with every Hitman game, Blood Money rewards stealth, encouraging you to get in, dress up in 1000 disguises, kill your target, and get out.
+It also has one of my favourite end-of-level features, where you'd read newspaper stories about your hits, describing how much evidence and bloodshed you left in your wake.

 Splinter Cell: Chaos Theory

-The Splinter Cell series inherited the extreme focus on light and sound levels used so brilliantly in the Thief series, and Chaos Theory mastered it, even taking into account details like your noise relative to the environment.
+The Splinter Cell series inherited the extreme focus on light and sound levels from the Thief series.
+And with Chaos Theory the series mastered it, even taking into account details like your noise relative to the environment.

 Chaos Theory is ripe with innovative stealth mechanics that still feel good today.
 You can extract information from enemies by holding knives to their throats (and relishing the startled looks on their faces), pull them over edges, and hang upside-down from rafters to break necks and phht-phht them with a silencer.
 With his night-vision goggles, Sam Fisher is a master of the game's nocturnal, shadowy environments, and it's great fun shooting out lights and tormenting your disoriented enemies like a less ostentatious Batman.